-As of January 1st 2022, Central Hudson fully transitioned off its previously-utilized 3rd-party managed inspection software (NextGrid) to a new internally-managed asset and inspection database System (CASCADE) for tracking deficiencies on transmission assets.
-The new system will enhance Central Hudson's asset management capabilities by allowing inspection findings to be associated to the specific assets they apply to rather than on a structure-level.
-This more detailed approach will provide better visibility into the overall condition of a structure and offer enhanced capabilities related to asset analytics and tracking.
+As of January 1, 2022, Central Hudson fully transitioned off its previously-utilized 3rd-party managed inspection software (NextGrid) to a new internally-managed asset and inspection database System (CASCADE) for tracking deficiencies on transmission assets.
+The new system enhanced Central Hudson's asset management capabilities by allowing inspection findings to be associated to the specific assets they apply to rather than on a structure-level.
+This more detailed approach provides better visibility into the overall condition of a structure and offers enhanced capabilities related to asset analytics and tracking.
 As part of the implementation of the new CASCADE software system, adjustments were also made to enhance Central Hudson's Transmission Inspection Criteria, which has led to an increase in individual findings.
 Older outstanding conditions were evaluated against the new criteria and in some cases, updates were made to reflect an adjusted severity rating.
-Central Hudson will continue to review the new inspection data collected and enhanced criteria moving forward over the course of the next twelve months and make adjustments as needed.

-In 2021, the most common type of deficiencies found in Central Hudson's service territory were Level IV conditions, representing 7,892 out of the 11,202 total deficiencies found (70.45%).
+In 2022, the most common type of deficiencies found in Central Hudson's service territory were Level IV conditions, representing 5,013 out of the 8,760 total deficiencies found (57.22%).
 The three most common deficiencies at all severity levels involve the overhead distribution system.
-These deficiencies are: Broken Ground Molding (4,588; 58.18% of priority Level IV deficiencies), No Guy Guard (1,603; 20.31% of priority Level IV deficiencies) and Rotten Poles (480; 16.05% of priority Level III deficiencies).
+These deficiencies are: Broken Ground Molding (1,732; 34.55% of priority Level IV deficiencies), Rotten Poles (1,152; 32.31% of priority Level III deficiencies), and No Guy Guard (1,064; 21.22% of priority Level IV deficiencies).